How to Tenderize Steak with Salt

 - You may think that this sounds like salt-curing, which dries out meat but with salt-curing you use a lot more salt and leave your steak on salt for a long period of time; probably weeks.
 We are letting it for one hour, just enough to break down the proteins and flavor the steak.

-Now that you have finished tenderizing your steak with salt, it is important to remember that you only tenderized your steak with salt, you haven’t seasoned it yet.
+Now that you have finished the tenderizing process, it is important to remember that you only tenderized your steak but you haven’t seasoned it yet.

 A little pinch of garlic powder, coarse ground black pepper, and throw it on your grill.
 Check your internal meat temperature frequently with a thermometer and pull it out of the grill at your desired readiness.

-After the steak has reached your desired doneness, remove it from the grill and make sure to let it rest for at least 5 minutes to allow the juices to settle.
-It is important to know that tenderizing your steak with salt doesn’t remove all the juices, it invigorates them.
+After the meat has reached your desired doneness, remove it from the grill and make sure to let it rest for at least 5 minutes to allow the juices to settle.
+It is important to know that tenderizing your steak using salt doesn’t remove all the juices, it invigorates them.